Shopify/semian/README.md

 call the driver.
 If the driver fails to get data back from the data store, it will notify the circuit.
 The circuit will count the error so that if too many errors have happened recently, it will start rejecting requests immediately instead of waiting for the driver to time out.
-The exception will then be thrown back to the original caller.
+The exception will then be raised back to the original caller.
 If the driver’s request was successful, it will return the data back to the calling method and notify the circuit that it made a successful call.